Probability - The Science of Uncertainty and Data (2021)

 -

-combinations \(\binom{n}{k}\)- number of k-element subsets of a given n-element set
+combinations \(\binom{n}{k}\)- number of k-element subsets of a given n-element set How is combination equation derived?
+Two ways of constructing an ordered sequence of k distinct items: -

 -

-\[ \left( \begin{array}{c} n \\ k \end{array} \right)k! \]
+choose k items, then order them: \[ \left( \begin{array}{c} n \\ k \end{array} \right)k! \]

 There we have \[ \left( \begin{array}{c} n \\ k \end{array} \right) = \frac{n!}{k!(n-k)!} \]